EMCL-Research-ITSecLab/ctf-watcher/README.md

 ```
 sudo bash WazuhAgent/set_up_agent.sh
 ```
-If the Agent is on a different system than the Manager you need to provide the Managers IP:
+If the Agent is on a different system than the Manager, you need to provide the Manager's IP:
 ```
 sudo bash WazuhAgent/set_up_agent.sh --manager=<manager_ip_address>
 ```